eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 User approves the presentation of the nationality attribute.
-A potential solution to this challenge is for the PID Provider to include only one nationality in the nationality attribute, and for the remaining nationalities use one or more domestic data attributes specified according to requirement PID_ISO_02.
+A potential solution to this challenge is for the PID Provider to include only one nationality in the nationality attribute, and for the remaining nationalities to use one or more domestic data attributes specified according to requirement PID_ISO_02.

 #### 4.2.3 Attribute location_status